mesosphere/dcos-commons/docs/pages/operations-guide.md

   * Pod IP addresses can be resolved with the DNS: `<task_name>.<service_name>.autoip.dcos.thisdcos.directory`.
   * You can also pass labels while invoking CNI plugins.
 Refer to [Developers Guide](developer.md) for more information about adding CNI labels.

 ## Secrets

 Enterprise DC/OS provides a secrets store to enable access to sensitive data such as database passwords, private keys, and API tokens.
 DC/OS manages secure transportation of secret data, access control and authorization, and secure storage of secret content.

 The content of a secret is copied and made available within the pod.
 The SDK allows secrets to be exposed to pods as a file and/or as an environment variable.
 Refer to [Developer Guide](developer-guide.md) for more information about how DC/OS secrets are integration in SDK-based services.
-If the content of the secret is changed, the relevant pod needs to be restarted so that it can get updated content from the secret store. e both.
+If the content of the secret is changed, the relevant pod needs to be restarted so that it can get updated content from the secret store.

-**Note:** Secrets are available only in Enterprise DC/OS 1.0 onwards.
-[Learn more about the secrets store](https://docs.mesosphere.com/1.9/security/secrets/).
+**Note:** Secrets are available only in Enterprise DC/OS 1.10 onwards.
+[Learn more about the secrets store](https://docs.mesosphere.com/1.10/security/secrets/).

 ### Authorization for Secrets